Hecla Mining Company (HL) Shares Decline Despite Market Challenges

 Sponsored

-The average price recommended by analysts for Hecla Mining Company (HL) is $6.75, which is $0.14 above the current market price.
-The public float for HL is 562.56M and currently, short sellers hold a 4.27% of that float.
-On April 17, 2023, HL’s average trading volume was 8.84M shares.
+The average price predicted by analysts for HL is $7.03, which is $0.47 above the current price.
+The public float for HL is 562.56M and currently, short sellers hold a 4.27% ratio of that float.
+The average trading volume of HL on April 20, 2023 was 8.75M shares.

 HL’s Market Performance

-HL’s stock has seen a 3.12% increase for the week, with a 21.06% rise in the past month and a 10.59% gain in the past quarter.
-The volatility ratio for the week is 3.48%, and the volatility levels for the past 30 days are at 3.75% for Hecla Mining Company.
-The simple moving average for the past 20 days is 7.31% for HL’s stock, with a 33.08% simple moving average for the past 200 days.
+HL’s stock has seen a -5.42% decrease for the week, with a 7.90% rise in the past month and a 5.42% gain in the past quarter.
+The volatility ratio for the week is 3.28%, and the volatility levels for the past 30 days are at 3.55% for Hecla Mining Company.
+The simple moving average for the past 20 days is -0.36% for HL’s stock, with a 25.50% simple moving average for the past 200 days.

 Analysts’ Opinion of HL